How to Make Paper Cloth – a Tutorial

 For options on what to do with your paper cloth check out Kristin Roach’s cool e-book Paper.
 Card.
 Ribbon. that I recently reviewed here.
 In it you’ll find patterns for cool sewing projects designed for cloth paper.
 I made postcards (!) from some of my paper cloth – I’ll show them in my next post.

 You can keep adding layers to your paper cloth when the glue is dry.
 Paint acrylic washes, inks, doodle with markers or crayons or add glitter glue here and there.
-Machine embroider it.
-Cut it up.
-Make flowers, or hearts.
-Or book covers or postcards or… Keep experimenting.
-Enjoy.
+You can also sew on this material, so bring out your sewing machine and keep playing on top of the cloth!

 Let me know what you make!